ESCOMP/CDEPS/doc/source/extending.rst

 While, the existing ``copyall`` data modes can be used to bring new data streams easily to the CDEPS, the more complex data streams might need to create a new data mode.
-For example, bringing new data mode to the DATM might involve calculating added value fields such as humidity from temperature, pressure and dew point temperature or wind speed from wind components.
+For example, bringing a new data mode to the DATM might involve calculating added value fields such as humidity from temperature, pressure and dew point temperature or wind speed from wind components.

-Adding new data mode to the existing data components involve multiple steps:
+Adding a new data mode to the existing data components involve multiple steps:

  #.
 Creating ESMF mesh file for data stream